bitkarrot/lntools/README.md

 ## Purpose
 To generate Unique LNURLw withdraw links from LNbits.com using a csv spreadsheet.
-For example format, see the laisee.csv sample.
+For example input file format, see the laisee.csv sample.
+The sample output file is in the lout.csv file.

 For the X-API-Key, it is the Invoice/Read key in your LNBits wallet.

 To Find the Invoice/Read Key, look for it in the API panel: